google/bbr/Documentation/bbr-quick-start.md

 ## Further reading

 If you already have a kernel config for GCE, then you can enable BBR and FQ.
-Check that if you run:
+On your GCE instance, check that if you run:

 ```
+cd /usr/src/net-next
 egrep '(CONFIG_TCP_CONG_BBR|CONFIG_NET_SCH_FQ)=' .config
 ```